dhain/wsgi_lite/README.rst

             finally:
                 # release the resources

-        return status, headers, my_body()
+        return status, headers, closing(my_body())

+Under the hood, the ``@with_closing`` decorator is actually an abbreviation for ``@bind(closing='wsgi_lite.register_close')``.
+That is, it helps you use WSGI Lite's resource cleanup extension to the WSGI protocol.

-The ``@with_closing`` decorator takes care of registering your iterator so that its ``close()`` method will be called at the end of the request, even if the browser disconnects or a piece of middleware throws away your iterator to use its own instead.
+The protocol extension (accessed as ``closing()`` in the function body above) is used to register an iterator (or other resource) so that its ``close()`` method will be called at the end of the request, even if the browser disconnects or a piece of middleware throws away your iterator to use its own instead.

+Do note that the *order* in which you make ``closing()`` calls is important, if you call it more than once.
+Items are closed in the order they are registered, so if you register a resource before calling another app, then that resource might be closed before the app's cleanup is run...  and that could be a bad thing if the app got access to the resource somehow.
+So, it's best if you do all your ``closing()`` calls *after* any child apps have had a chance to do theirs.
+(Really, the simplest thing is probably going to be to just doing all your cleanup in a body iterator's ``try/finally``, anyway.)

+Okay, so *that* was the bad news.
+Not that bad, though, is it?
+You need another decorator, and you need to pay attention to the order of resource closing.
+That's it!

-Yes, that was *all* the bad news.
-You need a decorator, that's all.
-The rest of this section is all about what will happen if you *don't* use the decorator, or if you try to do resource cleanup in a standard WSGI app without the benefit of WSGI Lite.
+Really, the rest of this section is all about what will happen if you *don't* use the decorator, or if you try to do resource cleanup in a standard WSGI app without the benefit of WSGI Lite.

 As long as you use the decorator, your app's resource cleanup will work *at least* as well as -- and probably much better than! -- it would work under